anhaidgroup/active_matcher/doc/installation-guides/install-macos-single-machine.md

 ```
 ### Step 2: Installing ActiveMatcher

-To install ActiveMatcher, use one of the following two options:
+In the future you can install ActiveMatcher using one of the following two options. **As of now, since ActiveMatcher is still in testing, we do not yet enable Option 1 (Pip installing from PyPI).
+Thus you should use Option 2 (Pip installing from GitHub).**

 #### Option 1: Pip Installing from PyPI

+**Note that this option is not yet enabled.
+Please use Option 2.**

 You can install ActiveMatcher from PyPI, using the following command:
 ```